AdobeDocs/commerce-operations.en/help/installation/tutorials/extensions.md

    ![Marketplace purchase history](../../assets/installation//marketplace-my-purchases.png)

-1. Find the extension you want to install and click **Technical Details**.
+1. Find the extension that you want to install and click **Technical Details**.

    ![Technical details shows the extension's Composer name](../../assets/installation/marketplace-extension-technical-details.png)